riyazv/Esports-Management-System/README.md

-# Esports-Management-System
+# Esports_Management_System

 Esports Management System for University Assignment.

 This program simulates a single-elimination esports tournament using C++.
 It reads player data from a CSV file, groups them into teams, and schedules matches across multiple rounds until a champion is determined.

-Features:
-Loads 200 players from a CSV file
+Features: Loads 200 players from a CSV file

 Forms 20 teams (10 players each)